crcn/tandem-old/packages/front-end/README.md

   - hover over label should show parent
   - fill in typography with parent props

-- redesign variants pane

-- EASY

-  - eliminiate recompose
-  - reduce `root` usage

 - UX

+  - possibly _export_ functionality for code
   - secondary input for slider (particularly for opacity)
-  - all layers must be expose.
+  - all layers must be exposed.
 For component instances, take component label
   - shortcuts shouldn't be triggered when keys are pressed
-  - unsaved files indicator
   - select parent hotkey
+  - breadcrumbs

 - fix controllers pane